 - If you are concerned that a child might be in immediate danger or at risk of significant harm you must act immediately.
-Do you need to take immediate action to secure the safety of the pupil? - Report your concerns directly to the Head teacher/Principal as soon as possible. - If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Head teacher/Principal report to the CEO, Paul Smith directly.
+Do you need to take immediate action to secure the safety of the pupil? - Report your concerns directly to the Executive Headteacher as soon as possible.
+David Cooper cooperd@melkshamoak.wilts.sch.uk or - If the Head teacher is not contactable, report to the most senior member of staff on site. - If your concerns are about the Executive Headteacher report to the:-TWHF CEO: Dr Dan Nicholls dnicholls@twhf.org.uk

-- Record your concerns using the school's 'Concern/Disclosure' form (see Appendix 5), as soon as possible. - Staff should NOT record allegations or concerns about adults working or volunteering with pupils on electronic pupil record systems. - Remember to record the full date and time, your name and role and keep your record as factual as possible.
+- Record your concerns using the school's 'Concern/Disclosure' form (see Appendix 5), as soon as possible. - Staff should NOT record allegations or concerns about adults working or volunteering with pupils on electronic pupil record systems.

-• If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
+- Remember to record the full date and time, your name and role and keep your record as factual as possible. - If a concern/disclosure form is unavailable, handwritten notes can be made on a piece of paper.
 (This must be retained, even if the notes are subsequently written up onto a form).

-- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Headteacher or the CEO, if the concern/allegation involves the Headteacher.
-Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the CEO.
-Ultimately anyone can report a safeguarding concern about an adult working with children into the local authority, asking to speak to the Local Designated Officer For Allegations (LADO).
-See Quick Reference Contact Guide on page 2. - The Headteacher is responsible to report all allegations to The White Horse Federation.
-This must be reported to the Trust DSL: scowley@twhf.org.uk
+- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Head teacher or the Executive Head, if the concern/allegation involves the Head teacher.
+Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the CEO (if you are part of a Trust/Federation).
+Ultimately anyone can report a safeguarding concern about an adult working with children into the local authority, asking to speak to the Local Authority Designated Officer (LADO) See Quick Reference Contact Guide on page 2. - As Melksham Oak Community School is part of a The White Horse Federation the CEO will be informed about low level concerns and allegations through regular performance review meetings.

-The Role of the Headteacher when dealing with low level concerns or allegations involving adults who work/volunteer with children
+The Role of the Executive Headteacher when dealing with low level concerns or allegations involving adults who work/volunteer with children

-The Headteacher will consider the information in the report and initial consideration will be given as to whether this indicates that the person would pose a risk of harm if they continue to work in close or regular contact with children in their present position or in any capacity.

-Is there evidence to suggest that the harms threshold has been met:-

-- the person has behaved in a way that has harmed a child, or may have harmed a child; - the person has possibly committed a criminal offence against or related to a child; or - the person has behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- The Executive Headteacher will consider the information in the report and initial consideration will be given as to whether this indicates that the person would pose a risk of harm if they continue to work in close or regular contact with children in their present position or in any capacity. - Is there evidence to suggest that the harms threshold has been met:- - the person has behaved in a way that has harmed a child, or may have harmed a child; - the person has possibly committed a criminal offence against or related to a child; or - the person has behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.